yassato/caige_barley/manuscript/manuscript.md

 This SpATS analysis showed that XX-YY% of total phenotypic variation in net blotch and scald symptoms was attributable to spatial processes along the rows and ranges of barley fields, thereby leading us to consider these spatial positions into further variance component analysis and GWAS.
 We then applied the Neighbor GWAS model to further variance component analysis and found that 10-30% variation of the three disease phenotypes was significantly explained by neighbor genotypic identity.
 The Neighbor GWAS method further detected a relatively rare but significant variant that was located on the barley 7H chromosome and associated with neighbor genotypic influence on the net form net blotch.
-This variant was estimated to have negative effects of the allelic similarity on disease damage, indicating that allelic mixtures at this locus could be avoided to prevent the spread of net form net blotch [**-> describe the result and its inference based on the sign of beta2 of the significant SNP**].
+This significant variant was estimated to have a positive effect of the allelic similarity on the disease damage, indicating an adversarial influence of its allelic mixture on the spread of net form net blotch.
 These findings suggest that neighbor genotype identity may be understudied but potentially important sources of spatial heterogeneity in pest damage to field crops.

 # Introduction

-**general intro:** Natural and field-grown plants exhibit considerable spatial variation in their phenotypes, which is shaped by abiotic and biotic factors.
+Natural and field-grown plants exhibit considerable spatial variation in their phenotypes, which is shaped by abiotic and biotic factors.
 Pest damage, such as pathogen infection [@rieux_long-distance_2014] and insect herbivory [@the_herbivory_variability_network__plant_2023], is especially heterogeneous among individual plants in space.
-While spatial heterogeneity has been considered a nuisance in plant breeding and quantitative genetics [@rodriguez-alvarez_correcting_2018], it could be explained by biotic interactions.
-For example, neighbor genotypes are one of biotic factors that can shape spatial heterogeneity of pest damage. **Mention plant-plant interactions in basic biology.** **Mention Interplot interference in agricultural practice.**
+While spatial heterogeneity has been considered a nuisance in plant breeding [@rodriguez-alvarez_correcting_2018], this could be explained by biotic interactions.
+For example, neighboring genotypes are one of biotic factors that can shape spatial heterogeneity of pest damage. **Mention plant-plant interactions in basic biology.** **Mention Interplot interference in agricultural practice.**

-**barley disease and its spatial variation:** Disease infection represents a trait that exhibits considerable spatial variation in important field crops.
+Disease infection represents a trait that exhibits considerable spatial variation in important field crops.
 For instance, barley is infected by many fungal diseases such as net blotch and scald.
 These fungal diseases develop in **xx-yy** days and spread out spores across a field (**citations**).
 When resistant and susceptible cultivars are grown in a proximity, patterns of spore spreading and resultant infection could create a spatially heterogeneity due to neighboring genotypes as well as stochastic dispersal.
 While spatial patterns have often been analyzed in field trials [@rieux_long-distance_2014; @rodriguez-alvarez_correcting_2018], much less is known about the relevance of neighboring genotypes to spatial variation in crop disease infection.

-**Neighbor GWAS method:** To analyze the effects of neighboring genotypes on individual traits, we have recently developed a new method of GWAS, called "Neighbor GWAS" [@sato_neighbor_2021]. **Describe the points of Neighbor GWAS and what it can do**.
+To analyze the influence of neighboring genotypes on individual traits, we have recently developed a new method of GWAS, called "Neighbor GWAS" [@sato_neighbor_2021].
+Inspired by the Ising model of magnetics, the Neighbor GWAS method expands a standard mixed model to incorporate locus-wise interactions among neighboring genotypes.
+Owing to its locus-wise modelling, the Neighbor GWAS method can be applied to any randomized cultivation of multiple varieties.
+As such a randomized block design has often been adopted in GWAS experiments (e.g., x, y, and z), the Neighbor GWAS method possesses wide applicability to any plant GWASs.
+For instance, our previous study demonstrated the power of Neighbor GWAS to predict key genotype pairs that mitigated insect herbivory in *Arabidopsis thaliana*.
+Although this workflow may also be applied to agricultural data, there are few applications of Neighbor GWAS to crop data.

-**What was done in this study:** In this study, we investigated spatial heterogeneity of disease infection, such as net blotch and scaled, in barley.
+In this study, we investigated spatial heterogeneity of disease infection, such as net blotch and scaled, in barley.
 Specifically, we aimed to address the following questions: (i) Was the significant fraction of disease infection explained by any spatial process? (ii) To what extent was the spatial variation explained by neighboring genotypic identity? (iii) Were there any significant QTL responsible for the neighbor genotypic effects on disease infection?
-To address these questions, we applied two methods of quantitative genetics, SpATS and Neighbor GWAS, for publicly available data deposited by the CAIGE project in Australia.
+To address these questions, we applied two methods of quantitative genetics, SpATS and Neighbor GWAS, for publicly available data deposited by the CIMMYT Australia ICARDA Germplasm Evaluation (CAIGE) project.

 # Materials & Methods